nbernardes/snowflake/readme.md

 # => 5
 ```

-Or if we want to know how many ms elapsed from epoch
+Or if I want to know how many ms elapsed from epoch

 ```elixir
 Snowflake.Util.timestamp_of_id(54974240033603584)
 # => 197588482172
 ```

-Or if we want to know how many ms elapsed from computer epoch (January 1, 1970 midnight).
+Or if I want to know how many ms elapsed from computer epoch (January 1, 1970 midnight).
 We can use this to derive an actual calendar date.

 ```elixir
 Snowflake.Util.real_timestamp_of_id(54974240033603584)